microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-05.md

 ## Step 4: Test the application

 You're going to start all the services now.
-Like before, you'll specify the custom components folder you've created using the `--components-path` flag:
+Like before, you'll specify the custom components folder you've created using the `--resources-path` flag:

 1. Make sure no services from previous tests are running (close the terminal windows)